Naive-Bae/notebooks/README.md

 # notebooks
+A repository of various notebooks including:
+* Educational notebooks for EDA
-A repository of educational notebooks for EDA and predictive modeling
+* Educational notebooks for predictive modeling
+* Basic RAG demo